Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 Some of these models can be used to help with causal inference, but they are typically optimized for prediction tasks.
-We believe that there are many social science and policy problems where better prediction methods can be extremely beneficial.
-Cite Kleingberg et al (https://www.cs.cornell.edu/home/kleinber/aer15-prediction.pdf) <!-- reference already exists in section 7.7 -->
+We believe that there are many social science and policy problems where better prediction methods can be extremely beneficial [@Kleinberg2015]. <!-- reference already exists in section 7.7 -->

 In this chapter, we mostly deal with binary classification problems: that is, problems in which the data points are to be classified into one